Sudi Devanesen

 Sudarshan (Sudi) Devanesen, CM, is a family medicine physician and educator, public health activist, and member of the Order of Canada.
-An order of which he was initiated into for his role in preventing Heart disease affecting South Asians in Canada.
+He is known for his role in preventing heart disease in Canadian South Asians.

 Devanesen was founding president (1994–1997) of a South Asian Community Council of the Heart and Stroke Foundation of Ontario, and has both studied and educated on the risks of cardiovascular disease in the South Asian community in Canada.

 Early life and education

 Devanesen is of Sri Lankan-Indian descent, born in Sri Lanka to a Sinhalese mother, and Tamil father.
 Devanesen's father, Chandran Devanesen, was the first Indian Principal of Madras Christian College while his mother, Savithri (Norma Amybelle) was a sister of Leslie Goonewardene, who founded Sri-Lanka's first political party, the Lanka Sama Samaja Party, and played an instrumental role in both the Indian independence movement and the Sri Lankan independence movement.

 Devanesen studied at Bishop Cotton Boys' School in Bangalore, Madras Christian College of the University of Madras, and the Christian Medical College in Vellore, all in India.